Glendale Uber & Lyft Accident Lawyer

 Nevertheless, after several mishaps and accidents, many reforms have been made.
 These companies now have policies in place and require their drivers to carry certain forms of insurance.

-Who Is Liable In An Uber or Lyft Accident?
+Who Is Liable in a California Uber or Lyft Accident?

 Unless you were responsible for the accident, the liability falls on either the ridesharing company or the driver.
 Contrary to what you may believe, liability does not automatically fall on the ridesharing company after an accident.
 Instead, it largely depends on whether the driver was logged into the rideshare app at the time of the accident or not.